key4hep/k4Reco/k4Reco/ConformalTracking/README.md

          int intersectionWithDetElement( int detElementID, EVENT::TrackerHit* hit, Vector3D& point, int mode=modeClosest )  ;
          int intersectionWithDetElement( int detElementID, const TKalTrackSite& site, Vector3D& point, const DDVMeasLayer*& ml, int mode=modeClosest ) ;

+- Conformal Tracking A few places have some value hardcoded from ILD, like `lcio::LCTrackerCellID::subdet()`.
+How to modify these is not clear since there are some functions that take them.
+If you want to know every place where those are, look for `ILD` in `ConformalTracking.cpp`.

+  Some functions have been
+  changed to return something instead of passing the value that is going to be returned by reference

 - KDTrack
   Remove m_kalmanTrack that was never being set (and the corresponding code in ConformalTracking.cpp)